 Mindful Communication: Exploring Implicit Bias & Relating Respectfully with LGBTQ People

 Implicit bias is frequently not recognized, yet causes forms of discrimination against minority communities in the law and our legal process.
 This program is designed to examine bias against LGBTQ people in the law and the judicial system, especially implicit and subtle bias as opposed to deliberate acts of discrimination.
 Panelists will discuss language sensitivities related to the LGBTQ community, recognizing implicit bias and how to recognize and prevent bias in the courtroom.

-Sponsored by the Committee on Diversity and Inclusion, the Committee on LGBTQ People & the Law and the Committee on Continuing Legal Education and The Richard C. Failla LGBTQ Commission of the New York Courts
+Sponsored by the Committee on Diversity and Inclusion, the Committee on LGBT People & the Law and the Committee on Continuing Legal Education and The Richard C. Failla LGBTQ Commission of the New York Courts

 Thursday, March 1, 2018